What is high blood pressure?

-We searched for clinical studies that compared starting treatment of hypertension in adults with monotherapy versus starting with combination therapy.
-Studies had to report results in terms of deaths, events due to diseases of the heart or the vessels (heart attack, stroke, or heart failure), deaths due to diseases of the heart or the vessels, or any health-related serious side effects.
-We only selected studies with 50 or more people per group and that lasted at least 12 months.
-The evidence is current to April 2019.
+We searched for studies that compared starting treatment of hypertension in adults with one medicine versus studies that started treatment with two medicines.
+Studies had to talk about results such as deaths or other events caused by diseases of the heart or the blood vessels, such as heart attack, stroke, or heart failure.
+Studies could also talk about other kinds of health-related side effects.
+We only chose studies with 50 or more people in each group and that lasted at least 12 months.

-In this update we included one new study, for a total of four studies in the review, with 419 treated with one medicine and 349 people treated with more than one medicine.
+In this update we did not find any new studies, with a total of four studies included in the review, with 419 treated with one medicine and 349 people treated with more than one medicine.
 However, there was not enough information to answer our review question.
 There is a need for more and larger studies that compare using one medicine versus using two medicines as the first treatment for high blood pressure.

-This is the first update of a review originally published in 2017.
-Starting with one drug and starting with a combination of two drugs are strategies suggested in clinical guidelines as initial treatment of hypertension.
+This is the second update of a review originally published in 2017.
+Starting with one drug and with a combination of two drugs are strategies suggested in clinical guidelines as initial treatment for hypertension.
 The recommendations are not based on evidence about clinically relevant outcomes.
 Some antihypertensive combinations have been shown to be harmful.
 The actual harm-to-benefit balance of each strategy is unknown.

 To determine if there are differences in clinical outcomes between monotherapy and combination therapy as initial treatment for primary hypertension.

-Two review authors independently selected trials for inclusion, evaluated the risk of bias, and performed data entry.
+Two review authors independently selected trials for inclusion, evaluated the risks of bias, and performed data entry.
 The primary outcomes were mortality, serious adverse events, cardiovascular events, and cardiovascular mortality.
 Secondary outcomes were withdrawals due to drug-related adverse effects, reaching blood pressure control (as defined in each trial), and blood pressure change from baseline.
 Analyses were based on the intention-to-treat principle.
-We summarised data on dichotomous outcomes as risk ratios (RR) with 95% confidence intervals (CIs).
+We summarised data on dichotomous outcomes as risk ratios (RRs) with 95% confidence intervals (CIs).
 We used GRADE to assess the quality of the evidence.

-This update included one new study in which a subgroup of participants met our inclusion criteria.
+Our 2019 update included one new study in which a subgroup of participants met our inclusion criteria.
 As none of the four included studies focused solely on people initiating antihypertensive treatment, we asked investigators for data for this subgroup.
 One study (PREVER-treatment 2016) used a combination of thiazide-type diuretic/potassium-sparing diuretic: chlorthalidone + amiloride compared to losartan.
 As the amiloride is not indicated in monotherapy, we analysed this study separately.